zerovectorspace/avltree/README.md

 # AVLTree in Haskell

-This is an implementation of an AVLTree in Haskell.
-This provides many convenient functions to manipulate, search, and travere an `AVLTree`
+This is an implementation of hash map using an AVLTree in Haskell.
+This provides many convenient functions to manipulate, search, and travere

 ## Compile and Run
 ```